timm/sinless/epsilon.md

    - Keeps the  first  (say) `max=256` numbers,
    - After which time, new numbers replace old numbers in the reservoir at probability `max/n` (where `n` is the total number of  numbers  seen so far);
-   - If ever a number is  kept, then set a flag `ok=false`
+   - If ever a number is  kept, then set a flag `unordered=true`
-   - If ever we want percentiles from this list, if `ok=false`, we first  sort the list and  set `ok=true`.
+   - If ever we want percentiles from this list, if `unordered`, we first  sort the list and  set `unordered=false`.
    Implement this reservoir sampler:
    - Compute the standard deviation of 1000 random numbers.
-   - Starting at `max=256` and decreasing down to `max=16`, when do we start making mistakes about the standard deviation.
+   - Starting at `max=10` and increasing by 50  to `max=500`, when do we start making mistakes about the standard deviation.
-5. 4.
-If the probability of success on one attempt is _p_, then the probability of failure on each attempt is _(1-p)_ and the probability of _n_ failures in a row is (1-p)<sup>5</sup>.
+5. If the probability of success on one attempt is _p_, then the probability of failure on each attempt is _(1-p)_ and the probability of _n_ failures in a row is (1-p)<sup>5</sup>.
 Hence, the probability of at least one success is _S= 1–(1-p)<sup>n</sup>_.